Discovery of a Bronze Statue "Psyche", a Maiden From Greek Mythology, in Upstate New York

-The art of treasure hunting proved to be more than a mere expression for me one day that I spent metal detecting with my buddy Peter at the site of a ghost town somewhere in Dutchess County, Upstate New York.
+The art of treasure hunting proved to be more than a mere expression for me one day that I spent relic hunting with my buddy Peter at the site of a ghost town somewhere in Dutchess County, Upstate New York.
 Peter invited me to explore the location of a ghost settlement situated on the hill, now taken by the forest, where many root cellars were still visible here and there.

 There were two wooden structures, the ruins of a barn and a log cabin, still remaining at the site.
 The log cabin was not that old, and probably had been rebuilt a few times, and served as a shelter for the local boy scouts back in 1930s.

-The historic facts on former presence of the boy scout camp at this location were proven quickly when I recovered a boy scout tie holder, a collectible item, within first 10 minutes of metal detecting at the spot.
-But that was the only good find unearthed there.
+The historic facts on former presence of the boy scout camp at this location were proven quickly when I recovered the US boy scout memorabilia item - a tie holder - a nice collectible relic, within first 10 minutes of metal detecting at the spot.

 After an hour of "fruitless" metal detecting, Peter and I decided that it was time to hit the "hot" spots on another side of the hill where a few cellar holes were clustered.
 After we metal detected there for four hours and found nothing but a handful of Indian Head Pennies and some plain coat buttons, we concluded that the site had been visited by other treasure hunters many times before.